 - Owned dogs clearly play an important role in maintaining or increasing population levels of free roaming dogs.

 - CNR is a long term solution but effective.
-Jaipur in India is one successful program of CNR.
+Jaipur in India is one successful program of CNR as well as the HSI project in Bhutan.

 - Rapid, effective and immediate solutions for the stray dog problem simply DO NOT EXIST.

-There are basically 3 approaches to solve the stray dog problem:
+There are commonly 3 approaches to solve the stray dog problem:

 - Catch and kill